 No, not the drinking type hangover.
 I mean the “I’ve just totally poured my heart and soul into a project and now it’s launched and because of what happened my mind is all at once completely exhausted as well as more inspired and full of ideas and connections than ever before” type of hangover.

 It’s important to continue the momentum gained from any launch and even better when you plan for the “after the launch” before the launch.
-I think it’s also important to take some time to allow it all to sink in as well.
-The thoughts and synapses that fire after a few days of stepping away from what you’ve done help make the next stages even better.
+I think it’s also important to take some time to allow it all to sink in so you can reflect.
+The thoughts and synapses firing after a few days away from what you’ve done help make the next stages even better.

 When all else fails drink lots of water, it works for traditional hangovers.